akelly1954/Samples/source/README.md

 # Samples

 ## Going on now:

-Having started refactoring **main_v4l2_raw_capture.cpp** and its underlying set of objects, I stopped right in the middle of working on converting the **v4l2** interface into the hardware (the linux **v4l2** driver) from **C** to **C++**, when I realized (not for the first time) that handling configuration by using globals and command line parameters was not going to do it.

-So now I'm right in the middle of integrating **JSON** into the code, and creating what should become decent facilities to manage configuration not only in the video section, but in some of the other executables as well.
-I'm now working on a configuration facility which will run in its own thread as a singlton, and provide the json/configuration facilities a convenient set of methods which would allow programs that use the **Config** facilities to check configurations and (later on) modify them at run-time (that's why the separate thread).
+Completed the initial integration of **JsonCpp** into the sources.
+The implementation can be found in objects related to **class ConfigSingleton** in the **Util** project.
+The sample/test program **./source/Util/src/main_programs/main_jsoncpp_samplecfg.cpp** is a good starting point to look around (and try things out).

+The program **main_v4l2_raw_capture.cpp** and its underlying set of objects in the **Video** project is currently undergoing refactoring and replacing all **C** interfaces to the **V4L2** linux driver with **C++** code.
+At the same time, JSON content (and code) will replace existing configuration options in the code as well.

+Next step in the configuration facilities for the **Samples** project will be a future implementation that will allow not only straight forward configuration using **JsonCpp** which is already integrated into the code, but also by running the **ConfigSingleton** object in its own thread, allowing for long running server type of programs to modify configuration on the fly, and save the changes to the configuration json file on diak.

-This will not take me just a couple of days.
-In the meantime, everything works properly, but the code is half-refactored.
+All this will not take just a couple of days.
+In the meantime, everything works properly, but the code is obviously half-refactored.

 **(Fall 2022)**: New work is being done on the Video projects.
 Getting rid of the C interface to **V4L2**, and replacing the previous kinda awkward C code with C++ objects.
 This is being done in a step-wise fashion, and exists only in the **dev** branch (at the moment).
 I do merge into the **main** branch occasionally, but only when a feature is done, tested, and working well.